syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/MasterDetailsView.md

 ---
 layout: post
 title: Master-Details View in SfDataGird | Syncfusion
-description: This section explains about the Master-Details View in SfDataGrid, its represent the hierarchical data in the form of nested tables by using Master-Details view.
+description: This section explains about the Master-Details View in SfDataGrid, its represent the hierarchical data in the form of nested table.
 platform: windowsforms
 control: SfDataGrid
 documentation: ug